 Examples of unfair dismissal

-Some specific examples of unfair dismissal include dismissing an employee for asking for flexible working, refusing to change their workplace rights (such as having a break), and resigning with the right notice period as stipulated by their employment contract.
+Some specific examples include dismissing an employee for asking for flexible working, refusing to change their workplace rights (such as having a break), and resigning with the right notice period as stipulated by their employment contract.

 Other examples of unfair dismissal also include dismissing an employee if they’ve taken part in legal industrial action that has lasted up to 12 weeks or if they’ve taken part in a process called ‘whistleblowing’ (the act of exposing workplace wrongdoing such as sexual harassment or bullying).

-These are just some examples of unfair dismissal and there are many more that you should familiarise yourself with as an employer, including the automatically unfair reasons for dismissal explored in greater detail below.
+These are just some examples, and there are many more that you should familiarise yourself with as an employer, including the automatically unfair reasons for dismissal explored in greater detail below.

 What are the automatically unfair reasons for dismissal in the UK?